johnwarden/jonathanwarden.com/content/language-design/functional-equality.md

 {{< /highlight >}}

-Instead of specifying prevision for every mathematical operation, the language could allow precision to be set for a specific scope.
+Alternatively, instead of specifying prevision for every mathematical operation, the language could allow precision to be set for a specific scope.
 For example in the following code, the function `betaMean` is defined in terms of the representationless `Number` type, and does not specify the precision of mathematical operations it performs.
 Instead, the caller specifies the precision.

 {{< highlight java "linenos=false" >}}